utxostack/rgbpp-sdk/packages/service/README.md

 In the email, please provide the following information about your app:

 - `name`: Your app name, e.g. "rgbpp-app"
-- `domain`: Your app domain, e.g. "rgbpp.app" (without protocol prefix)
+- `domain`: Your app domain, e.g. "rgbpp.app" (without protocol prefix and port suffix)

 ### Initialize the service